akash-mondal/Seamless-AI/README.md

 ## Acknowledgments

-Seamless AI was developed by Team UNDERGOD, consisting of Akash Mondal and Shrestha Singh, during the SAMSUNG PRISM GEN AI HACKATHON.
+Seamless AI was developed by Team UNDERGOD, during the SAMSUNG PRISM GEN AI HACKATHON.
 We would like to express our gratitude to Samsung for organizing this event and providing us with the opportunity to showcase our skills and innovation.